chandra8555842350/GUVI-projects-/README.md

 Energy Usage Predictor (Streamlit App)
 This Streamlit application predicts energy usage based on user inputs and time-based features using a trained neural network model.
-It is part of the GUVI mini-project series.

 Features
 Date and Time input